How to pick a dental assistant school

 State-approved dental assisting programs

-Many states recognize CODA-accredited dental assisting programs, and some states also recognize state dental board-approved dental assisting programs and courses as a way to meet dental assisting requirements.
+Some states also recognize dental assisting programs and courses approved by their dental board.
 To find out if your state approves other dental assisting programs or courses, look up your state dental assisting requirements.

 Some state dental boards publish a list of state-approved courses and programs.
 To see if your state has a list like this, you can visit your state dental board website.